Available for the following Plan types:

 This “mid to end” case was actually highlighted in our FruitShoppe store examples from the earlier articles of this Conversions series.

-Notice that the red dotted box in the Analysis View is only around the last two steps, while the first three are grayed out.
-That happens when we detect that a given Signal (in this example, a dead click on a specific page) doesn't even occur until mid-way through the funnel.
+Notice that the pink dotted box in the Analysis View is only around the last two steps, while the first two are grayed out.
+That happens when we detect that a given Signal (in this example, an error click on a specific button) doesn't even occur until mid-way through the funnel.

-Here, we've calculated the conversion impact from the first step highlighted by the red box to the end.
+Here, we've calculated the conversion impact from the first step highlighted by the pink box to the end.
 We do this to ensure that impacts from that Signal can be brought to your attention.
-If we only calculated the impact end-to-end (from Step 1 to 5 in this example), we might miss significant differences in conversion rate that only apply after the event has happened.
+If we only calculated the impact end-to-end (from Step 1 to 4 in this example), we might miss significant differences in conversion rate that only apply after the event has happened.

 Note: normally, the first highlighted step is the step on which the Signal occurs.
 Whether you can be sure of this for your funnel depends on what type of Signal you are analyzing and how much you know about its origin.